 When selecting your interior designer or architect, first gather a short list of firms that have good reputations.
 Ask others who have had recent remodels done who they talked to and who they liked or ended up choosing.
 Make sure the firms have been properly vetted.
-Look at their websites or other media and see if you like their style or if they have experience designing spaces with an aesthetic similar to the one you have in mind.
+Look at their websites or other media and see if you like their style or if they have experience with an interior design aesthetic similar to the one you have in mind.

 When you’ve narrowed your list of possible candidates, set up times to discuss your project with each.
 See who best understands your goals and vision and seems like they would be the best partner to you throughout this project.
 It’s important to select someone who understands what you want and whom you can trust to execute your dream.